VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ### (Prototype) Tactical Strike - 11 [Updated]

-> **Note**: 1d6 extra isn't a ton, but it isn't nothing either.

-Starting at 11th level, when you succeed on a _Tactical Insight_ check against a creature, the next time you or a friendly creature deal damage to it before the start of your next turn, the damage to the creature is increased by 2 rolls of your _Leadership Die_.
+Starting at 11th level, when you succeed on a _Tactical Insight_ check against a creature, the next time you or a friendly creature deals damage to it before the start of your next turn, the damage to the creature is increased by 2 rolls of your _Leadership Die_.

-### (Prototype) Dynamic Tools - 11 [New]
+### (Prototype) Swift Analysis - 11 [New]

 You have a second Bonus Action, which may be used at any point on your turn, including between the Strikes of the Attack Action.